 Fees & Expenses

 The last box I’ll talk about is the Stock Stats.
-This is a great way to get a snap shot of your portfolio’s price related statistics.
+This is a great way to get a snapshot of your portfolio’s price-related statistics.
 My stats show that for all of my mutual funds, the average Price/Earning Forward ratio is 15.78.
-The Forward part of the P/E ratio means that in calculating the ratio, Moringstar uses a projection of earnings over the next 12 months.
+The Forward part of the P/E ratio means that in calculating the ratio, Morningstar uses a projection of earnings over the next 12 months.

 If you’ve not used the Instant X-Ray tool before, or if you haven’t checked your portfolio in the last 6 months, I encourage you to do so.
 This online investing tool from Morningstar provides a lot of information very quickly that can help you make sound investing choices.

 Return to the Morningstar User’s Guide table of contents.

 Note: This article was originally published in 2007.
 You can view a more current description of my investment portfolio here.